emiln/JHouseFireExplorer/README.md

 * CUDA.
 * Optimizing the DES crypt algorithm.
 It is dreadfully slow.
+* Solving the issue of different threads calculating the same tripcodes.
+* Adding support for auto-saving to file.
+* Writing explanation of regular expressions - possibly in a new tab.

 ## How do I compile and run the thing?